a3on-az/nmcanvas/README.md

 2. Hook it into your **Archivist Agent** so each commit triggers automatic review.
 3. Later add Canvas integration: a “📘 Multimodel Review” panel beside each artifact.

+## Implementation Directive

+We are adopting the **Hybrid Canvas Model** as defined by:
+- tldraw-style canvas for topology and spatial reasoning,
+- Canonical JSON graph for the source of truth,
+- Markdown sidecars for narrative context.

+Next steps:
+1. Implement canonical schema and serialization layout.
+2. Add ARCHITECTURE.md documenting editor/viewer/versioner roles.
+3. Establish Canvas API contract (`loadModel`, `saveModel`, `getDiff`).
+4. Integrate git commit/PR workflow.